SlamTheDragon/vrc-package-crawler/docs/topics/04_anti_bot_perimeter_and_api_first.md

 ```

 ### The JA3 and JA4 TLS Fingerprints
-When a client starts an HTTPS connection, it sends a `ClientHello` packet:
+When a client starts an HTTPS connection, it will send a `ClientHello` packet:
 - TLS version number.
 - Accepted cryptographic cipher suites.
 - Extensions and supported elliptic curves.
 - Supported point formats.

-Security systems hash these parameters into a 32-character string known as a **JA3** or **JA4** fingerprint[^3].
+Security systems will hash these parameters into a 32-character string known as a **JA3** or **JA4** fingerprint[^3].

 Standard programming libraries (such as Python `requests`, Go `net/http`, or Node.js `https`) emit distinct cryptographic handshakes.
-If a crawler transmits a Google Chrome `User-Agent` but produces a Node.js TLS handshake, the firewall flags the mismatch immediately.
+If a crawler transmits a Google Chrome `User-Agent` but produces a standard library handshake, the firewall flags the mismatch immediately.

 ### HTTP/2 and Post-Quantum Key Shares
-Modern edge firewalls also inspect HTTP/2 connection parameters:
+Modern edge firewalls will also inspect HTTP/2 connection parameters:
 - Header compression settings (`SETTINGS_HEADER_TABLE_SIZE`).
 - Stream priority trees and window update intervals.
 - Post-Quantum (PQ) key encapsulation mechanisms (such as X25519Kyber768).